As featured on Grey Matters Blog for the Grey Muzzle Organization

 We have videos detailing a variety of exercises that you can do with your dog to build and strengthen their muscles.
 The stronger the muscles, the better support your dog’s joints have.
 The fewer the muscles the more stress is placed directly on the inside of the joint and therefore more pain.

 Note: I often talk about learning how to ‘Think Like a Personal Trainer’ for your dog.
 If you and your dog need additional coaching on physical exercises that would benefit their joint health, I strongly encourage you to seek out a professional canine rehabilitation expert to assist both of you.
-These newer groups of experts are exploding across the country and their knowledge base and access to incredible conditioning equipment is becoming more and more accessible every day.
+These newer groups of experts are exploding across the country and their knowledge base and access to incredible conditioning equipment are becoming more and more accessible every day.

 The World of Joint Supplements for Dogs

-In today’s marketplace you can find hundreds if not thousands of products that promote joint health via glucosamine and this can be massively confusing to even the most astute consumer.
+In today’s marketplace, you can find hundreds if not thousands of products that promote joint health via glucosamine and this can be massively confusing to even the most astute consumer.

 What You Need to Know #1: Combination joint supplements work better than single ingredient supplements.